cloudfoundry-community-attic/bosh-bootstrap/README.md

 Deleting micro bosh VM...
 ```

 It is now very simple to bootstrap a micro bosh from a single, local CLI.
-The bootstrapper first creates an inception VM and then uses the `bosh_deployer` (`bosh micro deploy`) to deploy micro bosh.

-To be cute about it, the Stark & Wayne Bosh Bootstrapper aims to provide lifecycle management for the bosh lifecycle manager.
+To be cute about it, the Bosh Bootstrap aims to provide lifecycle management for the bosh lifecycle manager.
 Zing!
-See the "Deep dive into deploy command" section below for greater understanding why the Stark & Wayne Bosh Bootstrapper is very useful.
+See the "Deep dive into deploy command" section below for greater understanding why the Bosh Bootstrap is very useful.

 [![Gem Version](https://badge.fury.io/rb/bosh-bootstrap.png)](http://badge.fury.io/rb/bosh-bootstrap) [![Build Status](https://travis-ci.org/StarkAndWayne/bosh-bootstrap.png?branch=master)](https://travis-ci.org/StarkAndWayne/bosh-bootstrap) [![Code Climate](https://codeclimate.com/github/StarkAndWayne/bosh-bootstrap.png)](https://codeclimate.com/github/StarkAndWayne/bosh-bootstrap)

 ## Installation

-This bootstrapper tool is distributed as a RubyGem for Ruby 1.9+.
+This bootstrap tool is distributed as a RubyGem for Ruby 1.9+.

 ```
 $ ruby -v